ricE06/sigmacat/README.md

 # Features:
 ## Currency system
 Currency is measured in O-bucks.

+Commands:
  - **$balance** to check your balance
  - **$daily** to collect 1000 O-bucks once a day
- - **$give** to give another player O-bucks.
+ - **$give (ping user here) (amount to give)** to give another player O-bucks.
 Note that there is a 10% tax when doing so.
+You can give O-bucks to sigmacat itself, but you won't get it back again, unless...?
  - **$welfare** to get 1 O-buck if you're completely out.

 ## Reaper